Welcome to the Berkeley JACL

 Hover over the board members to learn about them.

 Check out our newsletters for the latest information about the Berkeley JACL and the community!

-Every year the National JACL gives out loans to Freshman entering college.
+Every year the National JACL gives out scholarships to Freshman entering college.
 Apply today!

 We'd love to hear from you!
 For any comments or questions, please email us at: firstname.lastname@example.org

 The JACL is always looking for new members!
 To join you can visit https://jacl.org/member/